ottopaulsen/node-red-contrib-power-saver/docs/changelog/README.md

 List the most significant changes, starting in version 1.0.9.

+## 3.6.0

+- New feature `Max price` for Lowest Price node.
+Can be set to only turn on if prices is below or equal to the max price.

 ## 3.5.7

 - Add day-filter to general-add-tariff node so it can add one tariff for some days, and another tariff for other days.